 A Brief History

 On January 9, 1873, Napoleon III, Emperor of the French, died after ruling France for a longer reign than any other leader since the French Revolution.
-Napoleon III, nephew of the more famous Napoleon I Bonaparte, had been President of France from 1848-1852, and following in his family’s footsteps, became Emperor of the French in 1852, reigning for the next 18 years as the last monarch to rule France.
+Napoleon III, nephew of the more famous Napoleon I, had been President of France from 1848-1852, and following in his family’s footsteps, became Emperor of the French in 1852, reigning for the next 18 years as the last monarch to rule France.

 Born in 1808 as the son of Louis Bonaparte, the brother of Emperor Napoleon I, his given name was Charles-Louis Napoleon Bonaparte (later to drop the “Charles” part).
 Little Louis was also the son of Hortense de Beauharnais, the daughter of Napoleon I’s first wife, Josephine, making the young man also the step-grandson of the Emperor.
-When Napoleon I was forced into exile after Waterloo, so were his heirs, including Louis Napoleon, ending up being raised in Switzerland with German tutelage, giving him a lifelong German accent.
+When Napoleon I was forced into exile after Waterloo, so were his heirs, including Louis Napoleon, who ended up being raised in Switzerland with German tutelage, giving him a lifelong German accent.

 An 1836 coup attempt failed, and Louis Napoleon found himself in exile in England until 1840, when another coup attempt failed, this time landing Louis Napoleon in jail.
 Escape from prison and a return to England was followed by notable affairs of the heart (it ran in the family) while he continued his political agitating.
 When France experienced a new revolution in 1848 and the current King abdicated, Louis Napoleon saw his opportunity and returned to France, becoming the first elected President of the country in 1848.
 A champion of working people, Louis Napoleon was considered a sort of left wing revolutionary by the more conservative political operatives, but this populist stance gained the support of the people, putting Louis Napoleon in the presidency.